CTYue/chuwa0610/ShortQuestions/annotation.md

 @Column(name= "title", unique = true, nullable = false)
 private String title;
 ```
+### @Transient
+- Indicate that a field is not to be persisted in the database.
 ### @CreatedDate
 - Marks a field to be filled automatically with the date when the entity is created.
 ```java